 Line 10.
-Income from protection against loss account.- Although section 1024 of P.L.
+Income from protection against loss account.
+Although section 1024 of P.L.
 99-514 repealed section 824 relating to the protection against loss account (PAL account), PAL account balances are includible in income as though section 824 were still in effect.
 Attach a schedule showing the computation.

 Line 11.
-Mutual interinsurers or reciprocal underwriters-decrease in subscriber accounts.- Enter the decrease for the tax year in savings credited to subscriber accounts of a mutual insurance company that is an interinsurer or reciprocal underwriter.
+Mutual interinsurers or reciprocal underwriters-decrease in subscriber accounts.
+Enter the decrease for the tax year in savings credited to subscriber accounts of a mutual insurance company that is an interinsurer or reciprocal underwriter.

 Line 12.
-Income from a special loss discount account.- Enter the amount from Form 8816, Part I, line 6.
+Income from a special loss discount account.
+Enter the amount from Form 8816, Part I, line 6.
 See section 847(5) and the instructions for Form 8816 for more information.

 Line 13.
-Other Income.- Enter any other taxable income not reported on lines 1 through 12.
+Other Income.
+Enter any other taxable income not reported on lines 1 through 12.
 List the type and amount of income on an attached schedule.
 If the corporation has only one item of other income, describe it in parentheses on line 13.
+Examples of other income to report on line 13 are:

 - The amount of any deduction previously taken under section 179A that is subject to recapture.
-The corporation must recapture the benefit of any allowable deduction for qualified clean-fuel vehicle property (or clean-fuel vehicle refueling property), if, within 3 years of the date the property was placed in service, the property ceases to qualify.
+The corporation must recapture the benefit of any allowable deduction for qualified clean-fuel vehicle property (or clean-fuel vehicle refueling property) if the property later ceases to qualify.
 See Regulations section 1.179-1 for details. - Ordinary income from trade or business activities of a partnership (from Schedule K-1 (Form 1065), line 1).